enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

       ......%p cblock4

             ^
-            | BlockLeftMargin for `%div#b` (OIR:loose)
+            | BlockOnsideDemarcation for %div#b (OIR:loose)
+              Thus %p cblock4 is "onside"

-Under _OIR:strict_, the IndentSteps under an immediate Element will be
+Under `OIR:strict`, the IndentSteps under an immediate Element will be
 constant: the Textlines will demarcate a single clear column.

-Under _OIR:loose_, however, the size of the IndentStep may vary even within the immediate Element.
+Under `OIR:loose`, however, the size of the IndentStep may vary even within the immediate Element.

       ..%div#id1